2017 OEA Symposium

 Participants heard from a panel of education leaders that included state policy makers and teachers in the field.
 In breakout sessions, they looked at what elements that lead to student, school and educator success are in place in Oregon and what could help to improve our system.

-NEW!
 Watch the OEA Symposium in its entirety, divided into the three videos below.

 To watch videos of previous years' OEA Symposium events, click here.